spatie/form-backend-validation/README.md

 #### `resetOnSuccess: bool`

 Default: `true`.
-Set to `false` if you don't want the form to reset to it's original values after a succesfull submit.
+Set to `false` if you don't want the form to reset to its original values after a succesful submit.

 #### `http: Object`

-By default this library uses axios for http request.
+By default this library uses `axios` for http request.
 If you want, you can roll with your own http library (or your own axios instance).

 *Advanced!* Pass a custom http library object.
 Your http library needs to adhere to the following interface for any http method you're using: